scotm/canvassing/README.md

 ## Virtualenv

-I tend to use virtualenvwrapper, but you can set it up as you see fit.
+I use virtualenvwrapper, but you can set up your environment or server as you see fit.

-Enter your virtualenv, change to the project directory and use pip to install the python requirements
+Enter your virtualenv, change to the project directory and use pip to install the python requirements.

 ```
 pip install -r requirements/local.txt